luxonis/depthai-docs-website/source/pages/faq.rst

 In this case the neural inference (20-class object detection per :ref:`here <Run DepthAI Default Model>`) was run on the RGB camera and the results were overlaid onto the depth stream.
-The DepthAI reference Python script can be used to show this out (:code:`python3 depthai_demo.py -s metaout depth -bb` is the command used to produce the video above).
+The DepthAI reference Python script can be used to show this out (:code:`python3 depthai_demo.py -gt cv -s depth -sbb` is the command used to produce the video above).

 And if you'd like to know more about the underlying math that DepthAI is using to perform the stereo depth, see this excellent blog post here `here <https://www.learnopencv.com/introduction-to-epipolar-geometry-and-stereo-vision/>`__.
 And if you'd like to run the same example run in that blog, on DepthAI, see this  `depthai-experiment <https://github.com/luxonis/depthai-experiments/tree/master/gen2-camera-demo#depth-from-rectified-host-images/>`__.